alexbahnisch/python-boilerplate/README.md

 # python-boilerplate
-A boilerplate for creating python 3 projects and libraries that are backwards compatible with python 2.
+A boilerplate for creating python 3 projects and libraries.